osteele/jj-scripts/README.md

 # Or with the alias: jj ai-describe

 # Generate message for a specific revision
-jj-ai-describe <revision>
+jj-ai-describe abc123

+# Generate messages for multiple revisions
+jj-ai-describe @- @                    # Two specific revisions
+jj-ai-describe "main..@"               # All revisions from main to @ jj-ai-describe @ "fork..@-"            # @ plus all revisions in range

-# Preview the message without applying it
+# Preview messages without applying them
-jj-ai-describe -n
+jj-ai-describe -n "main..@"            # Dry-run for all revisions in range

 # Use a specific LLM model
-jj-ai-describe --model gpt-4
+jj-ai-describe --model gpt-4 @- @

-# Provide additional instructions for the message
+# Provide additional instructions for the messages
-jj-ai-describe --prompt "Focus on the performance improvements"
+jj-ai-describe --prompt "Focus on the performance improvements" "main..@"
 ```

+**Note**: When processing multiple revisions, the script stops on the first error.
+In dry-run mode, all messages are generated first and then displayed together.

 ### `jj-ai-commit`
 Creates a new change with an AI-generated commit message, similar to `jj commit`.
 The AI analyzes the specified changes (or all changes) and creates a conventional commit message.
 Unlike `jj-ai-describe`, this command accepts filesets to selectively commit specific files.